thzandvl/microhack-sap-data/SynapseWorkspace.md

 * You will receive two key values.
 Make sure to note these down, in the next step you need one of these keys\
 <img src="images/irt/syn-irt6.png" height=400>

 * In `Option 2: Manual setup` you can download the integration runtime via `Step 1`.
 Click on the link and copy the URL from the URL bar.
-Paste this URL in `Internet Explorer` on your Gateway VM.
+Paste this URL in `Microsoft Edge` on your Gateway VM.

 Choose `Download`